 The Petra Desert Marathon is a challenging adventure marathon set in the beautiful desert region of Jordan.
 Starting in the ancient city of Petra, the route takes runners on a remarkable route through the area surrounding Petra.
 From the lunar-like mountain landscape to the arid desert, runners navigate challenging terrain in the dry, desert heat.

 Information relating to the marathon event can be found on this page.
-If you can't find what you're looking for, have a look at the important information section of the itineraries or get in touch with us.
+If you can't find what you're looking for, have a look at the important information section on the registration packages page, or get in touch with us.

 Marathon runners must be minimum 18 years old on race day.